Will Elon Musk bring Trump back to Twitter?

 Even at this early juncture, it seems clear to both employees and outside critics that Musk will have some degree of influence over the company's communications, if only by pressuring it to address whatever harebrained tweet he may fire off on a given day.

-The Washington Post’s report by Elizabeth Dwoskin shows that Twitter’s executives sought to reassure their own anxious employees that Musk will not set policy for the company.
-One sent an open letter to staff promising that the work of combating “hate speech and trolls” was “bigger than any board member”.
-And a company spokesman told the Washington Post, “Our day-to-day operations and decisions are made by Twitter management and employees”.
+Reporting by my Washington Post colleague Elizabeth Dwoskin shows that Twitter's executives sought to reassure their own anxious employees that Musk will not set policy for the company.
+One sent an open letter to staff promising that the work of combating "hate speech and trolls" was "bigger than any board member."
+And a company spokesman told the Post, "Our day-to-day operations and decisions are made by Twitter management and employees."

-It would certainly be unusual for a single board member, who owns 9 percent of a company, to unilaterally change its policy on something as momentous as the Trump ban.

 Even then, however, overturning the policy would require him to win over Agrawal, who has indicated his support for the ban, or persuade his fellow board members to oust Agrawal.
 Neither seems particularly likely at this juncture.